-I made it “impossible” for the selection committee to turn down my nomination.
+I made it “impossible” for the selection committee to turn down my nominations.

-I truly felt that I owed it to my people to always fight for them, no matter what, & to ensure that if anyone was doling out any rewards & recognition, that my most-deserving people were right there at the head of the line.
+I truly felt that I owed it to my people to always fight for them, no matter what, & to ensure that if anyone was doling out any rewards & recognition whatsoever, one of my my most-deserving people were gonna be right there at the head of the line.

 C’mon, it’s the very least I could do to show my gratitude & appreciation for everything they did.

 Always felt like a proud Poppa when one of my people got formally recognized for being a superior performer.

 And I never, ever forgot the lessons I learned when I read the list of “Top 10 Employee Needs” (“Why people come to work”) early on in my career…

 “Pay” & “Benefits” came in 6th & 7th, respectively.

 I believe “Ability to advance & get ahead” was #3 and “doing work that I find challenging” #4.

 But the top reason on why people came to work…THEIR GREATEST NEED…was “I want to be recognized & rewarded for a job well done”!

 But I digress (for the nth thousandth time)…